cryo5551/Frontend-React-bootcamp/JavaScript/functions/README.md

 - prompt is used to take inputs from user in javascript.
 - syntex: prompt(Hint);

+## Assignment:
+1. write a function to swap two numbers.
+2. Write a function to genrate a random string with taking the length.
+- we have to use rand function

 ## Arrow function(different ways to write)